great-expectations/great_expectations/docs/tutorials/getting_started/customize_your_deployment.md

   * [Additional Checkpoints and Actions](/docs/tutorials/getting_started/customize_your_deployment#additional-checkpoints-and-actions)

 ## Options for storing Great Expectations configuration
-The simplest way to manage your Great Expectations configuration is usually by committing great_expectations/great_expectations.yml to git.
+The simplest way to manage your Great Expectations configuration is usually by committing great_expectations/great_expectations.yml to Git.
 However, it’s not usually a good idea to commit credentials to source control.
 In some situations, you might need to deploy without access to source control (or maybe even a file system).

 Here’s how to handle each of those cases: